orbit/orbit/async/README.md

 Getting started
 ---------------

-Orbit Async requires jvm 1.8 as it relies on CompletableFuture, a new class.
+Orbit Async requires jvm 1.8.x as it relies on CompletableFuture, a new class.

+It can work with java and scala and with any jvm language that generates jvm classes using methods with CompletableFuture, CompletionStage, or com.ea.orbit.concurrrent.Task return types.

 ### Using with maven